 Applicants with, or who have had, County Court Judgements or who may be on a Debt Recovery Plan will be assessed on a case by case basis.
 If you have any concerns, please ask before applying for more information.

 We are looking for no more than the minimum standard needed to enable you to work effectively as a police officer.
 You will be given help to improve your fitness and if you prepare yourself properly, there is no reason for you to fail.
-There are two elements to the test: dynamic strength and endurance fitness.

 Police officers encounter stressful situations, trauma, physical confrontation and work long hours on shifts.
 They need to be resilient enough to cope with the demands and pressures of police work.
 Applicants must therefore be in good health mentally and physically to undertake police duties.
 You will undergo a medical examination to ensure you meet the health standards required.